Australia's bioregions (IBRA)

 The latest version, IBRA7, classifies Australia's landscapes into 89 large geographically distinct bioregions based on common climate, geology, landform, native vegetation and species information.
 For example, the Australian Alps, the Nullabor Plain and the Wet Tropics are distinct bioregions.
 The 89 bioregions are further refined to form 419 subregions which are more localised and homogenous geomorphological units in each bioregion.
 The bioregions and subregions are defined in the IBRA7 bioregional map.
 IBRA is a more detailed subset of the global ecoregions.

-Under the Convention of Biological Diversity Australia is working towards a target of 17 per cent of our continent to be protected as part of the National Reserve System.
+Under the Convention of Biological Diversity Australia has worked towards a target of 17 per cent of our continent to be protected as part of the National Reserve System.
 In building the National Reserve System, priority is given to under-represented bioregions that have less than 10 per cent of their remaining area protected in reserves.

 Other priorities include: